pmagaz/rust-actix-microservices/README.md

-# rust-sso
+# rust-auth-provider
-Rust Single Sing on
+Rust auth provider based on oAuth2 and OpenID Connect